lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

 ---
 # Manage Users, Groups, and User Roles {#manage-users-groups-and-user-roles}

-Administrators can use Adobe Admin Console to create AEM Assets Brand Portal users and product profiles, and manage their roles using the Brand Portal user interface.
+Administrators can use Adobe Admin Console to create Experience Manager Assets Brand Portal users and product profiles, and manage their roles using the Brand Portal user interface.
 This privilege is not available to Viewers and Editors.

 In [[!UICONTROL Admin Console]](https://adminconsole.adobe.com/enterprise/overview), you can view all the products associated with your organization.
-A product could be any Experience Cloud solution, such as Adobe Analytics, Adobe Target, or AEM Brand Portal.
+A product could be any Experience Cloud solution, such as Adobe Analytics, Adobe Target, or Experience Manager Assets Brand Portal.
 You must choose the AEM Brand Portal product, and create Product Profiles.

 <!--
 Comment Type: draft